google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/technical_challenges_for_typography_in_ar_vr/content.md

 ## Resolution

 The resolution of a display affects the level of details perceived by the human eye more than anything else.
-In AR devices, the useful metric for resolution is pixels per degree (PPD).
+In AR/VR devices, the useful metric for resolution is pixels per degree (PPD).
 This is the number of pixels within 1° of vision in front of the eye.
 We can calculate the PPD by dividing the number of pixels in the horizontal display line by the horizontal FoV that’s provided by the optics of the display lens.
 In a display with 1280x800px, there are 640x800  pixels per eye; with a FoV of 90°, the PPD comes out at 7.1 (640/90).
 This is far too low compared to the resolution of the human eye, which is approximately 60 PPD.

 Lower pixel density can cause blurring of text, pixelation, and the screen door effect: the visible fine lines between pixels on a display when seen up close (discussed below).
 A higher PPD results in sharper and more realistic images.
 But note that a higher pixel density in the display is not necessarily sufficient, because the pixels on the screen are magnified through lenses in the headset.
 Devices may have varying optics, which results in different pixel magnification—which creates different pixel densities presented to the eye.